arlac77/aggregation-repository-provider/README.md

 ### initialize

-Creates a new provider for a given list of provider factories. factories can be import urls with additional instance identifier.
+Creates a new provider for a given list of provider factories.
+Factories can be import urls with additional instance identifier.

 ```txt
 IDENTIFIER(my-repository-provider)